fyncom/fyncom-help/Emails-Simple-Connection-With-FynCom.md

        ![Select the checkmark option of "Forward it to" and open the drop down menu to select "simple@rewards.fyncom.com".
 Then select "Create filter"](https://fyncom-static-files.s3.us-west-1.amazonaws.com/help/SImpleRewardsSelection.png) <br><br>

 11. If everything went right, you should be taken back to the "**Filters and Blocked Addresses**" page and the newly created filter should appear at the bottom.
 You can do this for as many alias emails as you want.
-At this point, you are ready to begin sending rewards for responses to these emails.
+At this point, you are ready to begin sending emails that automatically reward responses.
 Now you can go to the
 [FynCom dashboard](https://dashboard.fyncom.com/) to set up your triggers and values.
     ![If you see the filter in your email dashboard as pictured, then you are done!](https://fyncom-static-files.s3.us-west-1.amazonaws.com/help/SImpleRewardsSelection-Final.png) <br><br>